AndrasKovacs/normalization-bench/README.md

 In Coq, we use well-typed impredicative Church encodings, which are slightly more expensive than the untyped ones, because it also abstracts over a type parameter.
 We use `eq_refl` for conversion checking.
-For normalization, we use conversion functions which go from Church encodings to inductive first-order types.
-We use this because I was not able to find a good direct way in Coq to force normalization of large Church trees, because `Eval compute` will attempt to print the results, which has very large irrelevant overheads.
-Hence, the Coq results don't measure exactly the same things as HOAS results.

-Smalltt is similar to the Coq implementation, except that we can directly normalize Church numbers and trees.
+Smalltt is similar to the Coq implementation.

 I made a non-trivial amount of effort trying to tune runtime options, but I don't have much experience in tuning things besides GHC, so feel free to correct